Slippy2k/REminiscence/docs/protection/flashback_protection_notes.md

 seg000:7096       mov _protection_screen2_input_flag, 0
 ```

-The `_protection_screen2_input_flag` flag is set to swap

 Similar to the first protection screen, there is flag that is set when the protection screen exits.
-This is used to
-swap again the opcodes table 0x82 opcode with the protection screen.
+This is used to swap again the opcode 0x82 with the protection screen routine.

 ```
 seg000:21DF       mov si, offset _pge_opcode_tbl